-More than 150 people attended the event at The Club to discuss the work of the Alabama Grocers Association in 2017 and those in the food, beverage and grocery profession here in Alabama.
+More than 150 people attended the event at The Club to discuss the work of the Alabama Grocers Association in 2018 and those in the food, beverage and grocery profession here in Alabama.

-“Each of these fine individuals hold a special place within the Alabama Grocery Industry.
-They are committed to growing and improving the grocery industry in Alabama,” said Ellie Taylor, President Alabama Grocers Association.
+“Both of these fine individuals hold a special place within the Alabama grocery industry.
+They are committed to providing outstanding customer service, growth and stability in the Alabama market and serve as examples of excellence in the industry,” said Ellie Taylor, President Alabama Grocers Association.
 “We are thankful for the opportunity to honor them and their commitment.”

 Vendor of the Year

 Curtis Lyons was born and raised in Pensacola, Florida to Ruth & Curtis Lyons, Sr. In 1983 he attended Clark College on a football scholarship where he played tailback and ran track, majoring in Education.
 During summers Curtis worked for Flowers Baking Company as company extra man to make money paying for rent and living expenses.